open-ani/mediamp/README.md

 Platforms that are not listed above are not supported yet.

-> [!NOTE]
+> [!WARNING]
 >
 > This is a work in progress.
+The following steps will not work for desktop JVMs.
+>
-We have a working implementation for the listed platforms
+> We have a working implementation for the listed platforms
-> in [Animeko,](https://github.com/open-ani/Animeko) and we are working on extracting the core media
+> in [Animeko](https://github.com/open-ani/Animeko), and we are working on extracting the core media
 > player logic into this separate library.
 >
 > We are also working on porting libmpv as a more robust and feature-rich backend than VLC.